 Below is depth description of the colour varieties that TICA recognizes:

-- Solid black – This type of coat in kittens, lighter tabby areas may appear.
+- Solid black – Lighter tabby areas may appear in this type of coat in kittens.
 As they grow and mature, their coat becomes black.
 If the cat spends a lot of time under the sun, they may have a lighter, somewhat brownish coat.

 - Black grizzled tabby – Inherited from the jungle cat, this colour is considered a characteristic colouration for the cat breed.
 This colour never appeared in domestic cats unless they are related to jungle cats.
 In this colour, kittens are born completely black with elements of a different colour on their chin and neck.
-As they mature, they look similar to tabbies more and more.
-The coat changes as the bottom part of the hair are mousie grey, while the end part is black.
+As they mature, they look more and more similar to tabbies.
+By around 3 years old, the bottom part of the hair is mousy grey, while the end part is black.

-- Black ticked tabby – Black stripes appear on the side of their upper legs.
-These are less visible on the outer part of their legs.
-While the tip of their tail is black, there are also black rings along its length.
+- Black ticked tabby – Black stripes appear on the inner side of their upper legs and are less visible on the outer part.
+The tip of their tail is black, with black rings along its length.
 Moreover, you can see markings around their eyes.
-Occasionally, their undercoat is brown, golden, beige, reddish and light grey.
+Occasionally, their undercoat is brown, golden, beige, reddish or light grey.

-The Chausie cat is relatively a young breed.
-They may have numerous colourations and patterns that have not been accepted in The International Cat Association.
+Note that the Chausie cat is a relatively young breed.
+Thus, they may have numerous colourations and patterns that have not been accepted in The International Cat Association.

 Chausies are highly intelligent and highly trainable cats, thanks to their wild cat lineage.
-Combined with their high energy, stimulate their minds by teaching them tricks, obey commands and play puzzle and interactive toys.
+Stimulate their minds by teaching them tricks and to obey commands and give them plenty of puzzles and interactive toys.
 As they love human interaction and attention, take advantage of this trait to train them not to open cupboards and cabinets and follow commands should they misbehave.
 Don’t forget to give them small rewards whenever they follow and behave well during the training session.

 Start training your Chausie at a very young age.
-When they are properly trained and socialized during kittenhood, they will blossom into a well-mannered and well-rounded feline companion.
+When they are properly trained and socialised during kittenhood, they will blossom into a well-mannered and well-rounded feline companion.

 Chausies are a very low maintenance cat breed when it comes to grooming.
 Brush or comb their coat once a week, which will help lessen the formation of hairballs or mats.
 All in all, this is not a cat that sheds much or needs a lot of hands-on grooming from their human companion.

-Chausies are generally a healthy cat breed.
+As a new breed, there is limited information on any health predispositions but it does seem like Chausies are generally a healthy cat breed.
 Their life expectancy is between twelve to eighteen years with proper care, exercise and provided with a high-quality ad age-appropriate diet.
-Still, it is recommended by a veterinarian that their vaccinations and parasite treatments are up to date.
+Still, it is recommended that their vaccinations and parasite treatments are up to date.

-Chausies love company, and they can live in harmony with other cats, especially their kind and other cat-friendly dogs in the same household.
+Chausies love company, and they can live in harmony with other cats, especially their kind.
+They can also do well with cat-friendly dogs in the same household.
 But make sure to introduce pets gradually and in controlled environments to make sure that they learn to get along well together.